neams-th-coe/cardinal/doc/content/tutorials/cht2.md

 ### NekRS Model

-NekRS is used to solve the incompressible Navier-Stokes equations,
+NekRS is used to solve the [incompressible Navier-Stokes equations](theory/ins.md).

-!include ins.md

 At the inlet, the fluid temperature is taken as 355&deg;C. The inlet velocity is selected such that the mass flowrate is 0.1 kg/s, which is low enough that the flow is laminar and a turbulence model is not required for this pedagogical example.